CallmeRaphGav/CallmeRaphGav.github.io/README.md

 ***Do I need to buy the game and/or pay a subscription in order to play War Thunder?***
 *You are free to download and play the game right away without any restrictions or subscription fees.*

+***How many players are able to play together?***
+*In most game modes, the maps are designed for 32 players split into two teams.
+In certain events, the total number of players may reach 64 people.
+You can read more about the allocation of players among teams in our article about matchmaking.*

+**Types of vehichles in warthunder**
+*In Warthunder there are over 2,000 vehichles, with those 2,000 vehichles they are divided into 4 technics.
+Aviation, Helicopters, Ground Vehichles and Naval Forces.